tesla809/Vac-Acc-EHR/whitepaper.md

 ## Use Case
 John Doe is a college student traveling abroad to Africa.
 He will need to provide proof of immunization against yellow fever in order to cross into Kenya and will also have to prove to school officials that he has had the seasonal flu vaccine.

 John goes to a clinic and is given an injection providing him with immunity for yellow fever.
-In addition to storing his immunization record on the clinic’s EHR as well as being provided a folded paper certificate (International Certification of Vaccination) he asks that his record be faxed or emailed to the Vac – Acc EHR and an image be sent to them as well.
-The clinic does so, and presses “verified” on the confirmation email sent by Vac – Acc to verify that the doctor administered the yellow fever vaccine.
+In addition to storing his immunization record on the clinic’s EHR as well as being provided a folded paper certificate (International Certification of Vaccination) he asks that his record be faxed or emailed to the Vac–Acc EHR and an image be sent to them as well.
+The clinic does so, and presses “verified” on the confirmation email sent by Vac–Acc to verify that the doctor administered the yellow fever vaccine.

 John loses his bag, which was carrying both his certificate of vaccination, on the flight.
 Once he arrives to Kenya, he’s unable to show them he’s already had the vaccine.
 He calls the clinic, but they’re unable to do anything other than send him a picture of his immunization record.
 He has no way of having a paper card arriving to him quickly enough.
 He can pull up his patient portal on his phone, but the border patrol is looking for the international certificate of vaccination.